+We started to emerge and now we may be heading back to remote working again.
 The uncertainty faced by businesses around the world will test even the greatest managers and leaders.
-Currently remote working is a necessity rather than an option.
+Currently remote working is a necessity rather than a conscious choice.
 For many it has been a sharp learning curve trying to figure out the technology and with little time to prepare.
 Here are a few tips to help you in these difficult times.

 Communicate and then communicate some more